oracle-livelabs/oci/security-experience/activation-cloud-guard/activation-cloud-guard.md

 * region: eu-frankfurt-1
 * tenancy\_ocid: already populated with your tenancy id

-NOTE: in this configuration, Frankfurt region was selected as reporting region and also region for the Cloud Guard enablement by using the corresponding region identifier for Frankfurt.
+**Note:** in this configuration, Frankfurt region was selected as reporting region and also region for the Cloud Guard enablement by using the corresponding region identifier for Frankfurt.
 To select a different region, please have a look to the [supported region identifiers.](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

   ![](./images/cloud-guard-config.png "Cloud Guard configuration")